earthly/website/blog/_posts/2023-06-23-automate-tasks-shell-scripts.md

 1. Get user confirmation from the user:

-      ~~~
+      ~~~{ caption="Task 4 - Automating System Maintenance.sh"}

          #!/bin/bash

          # Get user confirmation before proceeding
          read -p "This script will perform system maintenance tasks.
          Are you sure you want to proceed? (y/n) " confirm

          # Check if user confirmation is not "y" or "Y"
          if [[ $confirm != [yY] ]]; then
-            echo "Aborting script." # Print a message indicating script abortion
+            echo "Aborting script."
+            # Print a message indicating script abortion
             exit 1 # Exit the script
          fi
       ~~~